Get started

 If you need more information about recommended browsers, go to AXIS OS Portal.

-Open a browser and enter the IP address or host name of the Axis device.
+Open a browser and type the IP address or host name of the Axis device.

 If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network.

-Enter the username and password.
-If you access the device for the first time, you must set the root password.
-See Set a new password for the root account.
+Type the username and password.
+If you access the device for the first time, you must create an administrator account.
+See Create an administrator account.

-Type a password.
-Follow the instructions about secure passwords.
+Enter a password.
 See Secure passwords.

 Secure passwords